By: CS2103T F10-1 Since: Jan 2020 Licence: MIT

 The first command lists all

-items in the list box.
-Assuming you want to edit theresume
+resumeitems in the list box.
+Assuming you want to edit theresumeitem at index 1.

 The second command edits the

-item at index 1.
-It has its name changed from "Winter 2019" to "Software Engineering Resume" and itstag
+resumeitem at index 1.
+It has its name changed from "Winter 2019" to "Software Engineering Resume" and itstagset to "agile".

 -